zry656565/cocos-docs/manual/framework/html5/release-notes/v3.0rc3/release-note/en.md

 - Cocos2d-JS v3.0 RC3 is compatible with Cocos Code IDE v1.0.0 RC1
 - Cocos2d-JS v3.0 RC3 is compatible with Cocos Studio v1.2 - v1.5.0.1

-## Notice

 If you met any problems, please ask for help from the community :

 - [Online forum](http://discuss.cocos2d-x.org/category/javascript)
 - [Document root](http://cocos2d-x.org/docs/manual/framework/html5/en)

-For JSB build, there are some restrictions :

-- [Android build] NDK version must be between r9d
-- [iOS build] Xcode version must be 5.1 +